Jerry Lewis: Activism

 By 1990, societal views of disabled individuals and the telethon format had shifted.
 Lewis's and the telethon's methods were criticized by disability rights activists who believed the show was "designed to evoke pity rather than empower the disabled."
 The activists said the telethon perpetuated prejudices and stereotypes, that Lewis treated those he said he was helping with little respect, and that he used offensive language when describing them.
 Lewis rebutted the criticism and defended his methods saying, "If you don't tug at their heartstrings, then you're on the air for nothing."

 During Lewis's lifetime, MDA-funded scientists discovered the causes of most of the diseases in the Muscular Dystrophy Association's program, developing treatments, therapies and standards of care that have allowed many people living with these diseases to live longer and grow stronger.
 Lewis received a Nobel Peace Prize nomination, a Lifetime Achievement Award from the American Medical Association, a Governors Award and the Jean Hersholt Humanitarian Award.

-On August 3, 2011, MDA announced that Lewis would no longer host its telethons and that he was no longer associated with MDA.
+MDA then announced on August 3, 2011, that Lewis would no longer host its telethons and that he was no longer associated with MDA.
 The 2011 telethon (which originally was to be Lewis's 46th and final show with MDA) featured a tribute to Lewis.
 In May 2015, MDA said it was discontinuing its telethon in view of "the new realities of television viewing and philanthropic giving."

-In early 2016, at MDA's brand relaunch event at Carnegie Hall in New York City, Lewis broke a five-year silence during a special taped message, marking his first (and as it turned out, his final) appearance in support of MDA since his final telethon in 2010 and the end of his tenure as national chairman in 2011.
+In early 2016, Lewis broke a five-year silence via a special taped message at MDA's brand relaunch at Carnegie Hall, marking his final appearance in support of MDA since his very last telethon in 2010 and the end of his run as national chairman in 2011.